A guide to chess ratings in England

 • Monthly FIDE Blitz – no ECF membership is required for this, as the ECF and FIDE currently don’t charge for rating blitz games.

-• FIDE Rapid – currently, FIDE does not charge for rating rapid games, but the ECF does, so for these we require Silver ECF membership.
+• FIDE Rapid – currently, FIDE does not charge for rating rapid games, but the ECF does, so for these we require Gold ECF membership.

 • Club Championship – this is a non-FIDE-rated standard-play club tournament, so Bronze membership covers it.